 One of the best ways to explore Hobart is to hire a car, and drive down the lively streets of the city and simply appreciate what it has to offer.

 Among the coolest things to do in Hobart, there’s visiting the many art galleries, like the phenomenal MONA.
-There’s even guided tours of Hobart that include a visit to MONA.
 Other fabulous things to do in Hobart include trying all the coffee blends and brew from the finest coffee shops.
 And of course, feast on delicious food by the harbor.
 Have I ever mentioned that I am a coffee addict?
 I can totally see myself sitting at a coffee shop all day, pretending to work or read a book while sipping some quality coffee!

 With its superb port facilities, Hobart has famously become the gateway to the Antarctic.
 From here, the southernmost region of the Earth is just 1,390 nautical miles.
 There are various agencies that could help in setting an expedition to Antarctic, and leaving for one is one of the most amazing things to do in Hobart.

 It can be costly though, so if those who do not have the budget for it can do a tour of Hobart’s deep connection to Antarctic – one of the most interesting things to do in Hobart.
 Begin with a visit to the Mawson’s Huts Replica Museum, to see how the people during the first expedition lived during their two year stay in the region.
 It is also possible to visit the Tasmanian Museum and Art Gallery where they house a permanent exhibit of Antarctic’s natural history and scientific findings.